NDAK15006U Advanced Computer Systems (ACS)

 - External censorship

-If student is not qualified then qualification can be achieved by approval of equivalent assignments with hand-in no later than 2 weeks before the re-exam.
+If a student is not qualified for the exam, qualification can be achieved by approval of equivalent assignments submitted no later than 3 weeks before the re-exam.

 Criteria for exam assesment